richtr/letsencrypt-rackspace-hook/README.rst

 How do I get the certificates and keys deployed after I receive them?
   There are **plenty** of options.
-I prefer to use Ansible to run letsencrypt.sh, pick up the files, and then copy them to remote locations.
+I prefer to use Ansible to run dehydrated, pick up the files, and then copy them to remote locations.
   I also have the option to restart my web servers via Ansible once the new certificates are in place.